Find the best immigration program for you. Take our free immigration quiz and we’ll tell you the best immigration programs for you!

 If you’re on maintained status, your eligibility for provincial health insurance coverage depends on your province of residence.
 Please refer to your province in the list below to better understand your eligibility.
 Some provinces have published specific guidelines for those on maintained status, others have not.

 Pro-tip: If you’re not sure about your eligibility for provincial health insurance, we strongly recommend purchasing private health insurance coverage during your period of maintained status.
 An unexpected healthcare bill can be expensive—it’s much better to be safe than sorry.
-We recommend purchasing private health insurance from Cigna—our trusted partner for years—you can get a free quote from Cigna here.
+We recommend purchasing private health insurance to increase your certainty during this period.

 In Alberta, both work permit and study permit holders are eligible for the Alberta Health Care Insurance Plan (AHCIP), provided they meet certain conditions.
 If a temporary resident’s immigration status is expiring soon or has expired and they have applied to extend that status, they may be provided with an extension of their (AHCIP) coverage while waiting for a new document from IRCC.
 However, to be eligible, the person must: